Bari Weiss: 2017–2020: The New York Times

-Resignation from The New York Times
+Resignation

-Weiss announced her departure from The New York Times on July 14, 2020, publishing a resignation letter on her website criticizing the Times for capitulating to criticism on Twitter and for not defending her against alleged bullying by her colleagues.
-She accused her former employer of "unlawful discrimination, hostile work environment, and constructive discharge" and "caving to the whims of critics on Twitter".

-Her resignation from the Times drew considerable news coverage.
-In her letter, Weiss wrote, "Stories are chosen and told in a way to satisfy the narrowest of audiences, rather than to allow a curious public to read about the world and then draw their own conclusions."
-She also wrote, "Twitter is not on the masthead of The New York Times, but Twitter has become its ultimate editor."
+Weiss announced her departure from The New York Times on July 14, 2020, publishing a resignation letter on her website criticizing the paper for what she characterized as capitulating to social media criticism and failing to defend her against alleged bullying by colleagues.
+She accused the paper of "unlawful discrimination, hostile work environment, and constructive discharge" and of "caving to the whims of critics on Twitter".
+The resignation attracted widespread news coverage.
+In the letter, Weiss wrote that "Twitter is not on the masthead of The New York Times, but Twitter has become its ultimate editor."

-Her letter was praised by U.S. Senators Ted Cruz, Marco Rubio, and Kelly Loeffler; Donald Trump Jr.; political commentator Ben Shapiro; former Democratic presidential candidates Andrew Yang and Marianne Williamson; and political commentator Bill Maher.
-Conversely, the letter attracted substantial criticism from left-leaning media sources.
-Alex Shephard criticized Weiss's letter in The New Republic, calling Weiss's resignation a form of "self-cancellation" and part of a pattern in her work of "taking thin, anecdotal evidence and framing it in grandiose, culture-war terms".
-Writing in The Guardian, Moira Donegan called Weiss a "professional rightwing attention seeker" and disputed her claim that social media's influence had led to a hostile media environment for conservatives.
+The letter was praised by U.S. senators Ted Cruz, Marco Rubio, and Kelly Loeffler; Donald Trump Jr.; political commentator Ben Shapiro; former Democratic presidential candidates Andrew Yang and Marianne Williamson; and political commentator Bill Maher.
+The letter drew substantial criticism from left-leaning outlets.
+In The New Republic, Alex Shephard called the resignation a form of "self-cancellation" part of a pattern in Weiss's work of "taking thin, anecdotal evidence and framing it in grandiose, culture-war terms".
+In The Guardian, Moira Donegan called Weiss a "professional rightwing attention seeker" and disputed her claim that social media's influence had created a hostile media environment for conservatives.

-The Financial Times has called Weiss a "self-styled free speech martyr".
-In 2021, Weiss compared her professional travails to those of Galileo Galilei, who was threatened with being burnt at the stake if he did not renounce his scientific views.

-On October 27, 2020, Weiss appeared on the American talk show The View to discuss cancel culture, which she called "wrong and deeply un-American"; she said, "I believe that no one should be hung or have their reputation destroyed or lose their job because of a mistake or liking a bad tweet."

-Beginning in 2020, Weiss occasionally wrote articles for the German newspaper Die Welt.
-Since March 1, 2021, she has worked as contributing editor for Die Welt.
+The Financial Times called Weiss a "self-styled free speech martyr".
+In 2021, Weiss compared her professional situation to that of Galileo Galilei, who faced the threat of execution unless he renounced his scientific views.
+On October 27, 2020, Weiss appeared on The View to discuss cancel culture, which she called "wrong and deeply un-American".
+Beginning in 2020, Weiss occasionally contributed articles to the German newspaper Die Welt.